bcgov/smk-cli/docs/create-an-app.md

 To modify an SMK project config: index edit [-p port]
 ```

-There are three main commmands:
+There are three main commands:

 - `create`
 - `edit`